-Recently scientists have enlisted top 50 foods as antioxidant sources from among commonly consumed foods in the United States and strawberries have got an exceptional ranking in the list.
+Recently scientists have enlisted the top 50 foods as antioxidant sources from among commonly consumed foods in the United States and strawberries have got an exceptional ranking in the list.
 When the total antioxidant power was measured of all foods in uniform quantity (3.5 ounces or 100 g) strawberries grabbed the 27th rank among all the foods commonly eaten in the US.
-Moreover when only fruits were taken into consideration, strawberries were the 4th best, after blackberries, cranberries and raspberries.

 Moreover, when only fruits were taken into consideration, strawberries were the 4th best, after blackberries, cranberries, and raspberries.